triton-inference-server/server/README.rst

   frameworks and formats.

-* Highlight that the server is aligning HTTP/REST and GRPC protocols with a set of `community standard inference protocols
+* Highlight that the server is aligning HTTP/REST and GRPC protocols with a set of `KFServing community standard inference protocols
   <https://github.com/kubeflow/kfserving/tree/master/docs/predict-api/v2>`_
   that have been proposed by the `KFServing project
   <https://github.com/kubeflow/kfserving>`_.